-I ugly grunted into the phone like a man would.
+I ugly grunted into the phone as a typical frustrated man would.
 “It’s definitely a for worse situation, trust me.
 Athena has medals and achievements.
 Her temples in the Mortal Realm may be in ruins, but some of them are still standing.
 I had one small temple in Rome—only one—dedicated to me, and a religious group built a church over it.
-I didn’t dare stop it from being erected and do you know why?
+I didn’t dare stop it from being erected, and do you know why?
 Because the temple only honors my secret Roman identity, which is more invisible than my Greek one.
 No Greek living or dead knows that Goddess Atlanta exists.”

 “Stop whining, for Gaia’s sake.
 Your fate was never to become a Greek myth in the Mortal Realm.
 We all have hard enough roles to play in actual life, Atlanta.
 I know because I’m Mnemosyne, Goddess of Memory.
 I forget nothing, which is why I reminded your father two years ago that to beat the curse of mortality he’s brought down on us, he was going to have to make amends to all the females he’s wronged, including the Fates… and you.
 He finally believed me this week, so I need you to release your resentment and do what you were born to do, which is to fix this.
 Now is your time to step up.
 Do not spit into the wind because you’re angry.
 All you’ll get for it is a face full of your own spit.”

-I glared at the stack of bills on my desk.
-My secret desire to kill my father for what he did to my mother was something I didn’t share with anyone.
-Only my adopted mother knew that truth.
+My secret desire to kill my father for what he did to my mother was something I didn’t share with just anyone—not even the Muses who I’d practically helped raise.
+Only my adopted mother knew that sordid truth.

 Then it hit me.
-“Let me guess what really happened this week.
-The once-mighty Zeus finally aged so much that he can’t get his man junk up.”
+“Let me guess what really happened this week, Mother.
+The once-mighty Zeus finally aged so much that he couldn’t get his man junk up.”

 “I took you in because I knew you would one day be the key to the survival of the God Realm.
-He created it and you will save it.
+Zeus created it, but you’re the one meant to save it.
 You’re like Zeus far more than you know, Atlanta.”